 It was a fine, warm day on the Saturday but the temperature was just right for walking.
 It certainly wasn’t for the next few days as the promised heat wave arrived.
 More a time for sitting in the shade in the garden with an iced drink which is exactly what I did!

 Despite moving to part-time work at the end of February I’ve been so busy that I’ve fallen well behind with writing up what I’ve been up to.
 There’s definitely more to life than working and I’m trying to make the most of my increased “free time” to get out and do more stuff that I enjoy.
-The problem them is finding the time to write it up.
+The problem then is finding the time to write it up!
 I’ll have to find a solution as writing up these posts allow me to look back and remember what I’ve been up to!

 So, back in May a couple of weeks after my “Hebridean adventure” I managed to get up on the West Pennine Moors for a wander.
 I parked up at Rivington and then made my way over past Moses Cocker’s farm